rafalp/misago_docker/README.md

 ### Example: Replacing Misago's css with custom one

-Lets say you've cloned [main repo](https://github.com/rafalp/Misago) to your dev machine.
-Got it running and customized the CSS to make your site's theme dark instead of default.
+Let's say you've cloned [main repo](https://github.com/rafalp/Misago) to your dev machine.
+Got it running and customised the CSS to make your site's theme dark instead of default.
 You've ran build script and got final `misago.css` file containing your changes.
 How do you now deploy this file to production?

 First, you need to find out the path of the original file relative to its `static` directory.
 In case of Misago this is `static/misago/css/misago.css`.
 This means that to make Misago use your file instead of default, it should be deployed to `theme/static/misago/css/misago.css` original.